Skip to content

 • Mitigates the potential for a monotonous experience.

-• Creates a journey of visual interest that guides the occupant naturally.
+• Creates a visually engaging journey that guides the occupant naturally.

-• The long corridor outlay of your home is known for using a sequenced application of elements.
+• The long corridor layout of your home is known for using a sequenced application of elements.

 • Breaks the sightline with archways or bulkheads.